 Getting enough quality sleep is extremely important for the immune system.
 Try to aim for 6 to 8 hours of quality sleep per night.
 If you struggle with sleep, focus on decreasing your exposure to light, noise, heat, alcohol and caffeine at least 2 to 6 hours before bedtime.

 4. Manage your stress

-Headspace is a great app for meditation, start with just 10 minutes per day.
+Headspace is a great app for meditation, starting with just 10 minutes per day.
 Your mind will thank you for this (7).

 6. Set up a Routine